mdeguzis/RetroRig/README.md

 that contribute to this project.

 You can follow RetroRig's development by staring the github.com page, or by joining the IRC channel `#retrorig-dev` located under the irc.freenode.net network.
 The main op is me "ProfessorKaos64".
+You can also follow me on twitter with the username @N3RD42

 **Please be advised:**
 RetroRig requires sudo access to inject the xboxdrv